Paper on The Theology of Paul Tillich

 Tillich looks at the question and answer of our being and not-being through the eyes of the philosopher and theologian.
 The philosopher asks the question of being and looks at the structure of being to come up with answers.
 The philosopher looks at reality from a detached and objective point of view.
 The philosopher’s sources are within the whole of reality.
 Their content becomes the categories and relationships between the different parts of reality.

-Tillich sees that the medium of reception, or how through the sources of Christ’s message are communicated and filtered to a person, are a vital part of the method of systematic theology.
+Tillich sees that the medium of reception, or how the sources of Christ’s message are communicated and filtered to a person, are a vital part of the method of systematic theology.
 Experiencing and participating with the sources “speak” to us.
 Tillich states, “Experiencing as the inspiring presence of the Spirit is the ultimate source of theology.”
-Experience that is based in human reason becomes practical and scientific in nature.
-For example, that of the experience of a person who reads the Bible, studies church history or participates in a church service.
+Experience that is based on human reason becomes practical and scientific in nature.
+For example, that is the experience of a person who reads the Bible, studies church history or participates in a church service.
 Another form of experience, the mystical, strives to transcend human reason to receive in one’s awareness “being itself.”
-The mystical experience goes beyond reason and understanding, yet may produce a peace or knowingness of “being” that goes beyond words.
-It either way, the experience which Tillich sees important is to existentially receive the Spirit, from God’s final revelation through Christ, to bring transformation to oneself and the world.
+The mystical experience goes beyond reason and understanding, yet may produce peace or knowingness of “being” that goes beyond words.
+It, either way, the experience that Tillich sees as important is to existentially receive the Spirit, from God’s final revelation through Christ, to bring transformation to oneself and the world.

 The norm of systematic theology is important to guide the sources and mediums of reception through experience.
 First, the early Christian norm has Jesus Christ as the center of the church.
-Secondly “established a hierarchy of authorities – bishops, councils, the Pope – who were suppose to safeguard the norm against heretical distortions.”
+Secondly “established a hierarchy of authorities – bishops, councils, the Pope – who were supposed to safeguard the norm against heretical distortions.”
 Tillich states, “one can say that the material norm of systematic theology today is the New Being in Jesus as the Christ as our ultimate concern.
 This norm is the criterion for the use of all the sources of systematic theology.”
-From the time of Jesus Christ we have a norm which is the product of the encounter of the biblical message through church history.
-We also have a norm of the history of religion and culture and how it has influenced the Christian message, religious history and culture.
+Since the time of Jesus Christ, we have a norm that is the product of the encounter of the biblical message through church history.
+We also have a norm of the history of religion and culture and how it has influenced the Christian message, religious history, and culture.

-Tillich’s states, “The method of correlation explains the contents of the Christian faith through existential questions and theological answers in mutual interdependence.”
-He uses the terms “correlation” in three ways.
-First, how we learn and use religious knowledge and symbols.
+Tillich states, “The method of correlation explains the contents of the Christian faith through existential questions and theological answers in mutual interdependence.”
+He uses the term “correlation” in three ways.
+First, is how we learn and use religious knowledge and symbols.
 Second, how we logically define the concept of God and the concept of creation (i.e. world, humans, etc.).
 Third, is how we define the relationship between the divine and humans.

 The method of correlation in systematic theology “makes an analysis of the human situation out of which the existential questions arise, and it demonstrates that the symbols used in the Christian message are the answers to these questions.”
 The Christian message answers our questions regarding our human existence in God’s final revelation, through Christ, which goes beyond reason and analysis.
-Through the method of correlation, the systematic theology is developed from the sources, mediums of reception through experience and under norms which guide the process.
+Through the method of correlation, systematic theology is developed from the sources, mediums of reception through experience, and norms that guide the process.

 Tillich states, “The method of correlation replaces three inadequate methods of relating the contents of the Christian faith to man’s spiritual existence.”
 The first method it replaces is “supernaturalistic.”
 This “takes the Christian message to be the sum of revealed truths which have fallen into the human situation…[and] these truths have created a new situation before they can be received.”
 This disregards human involvement and relationship with God.
 The second method this replaces is the “naturalistic” or “humanistic” method which “derives the Christian message from man’s natural state.”
 The answer is developed using only reason and does not take into account that God is our creator and ultimate concern.
 The third method this replaces is called “dualistic” which “realizes that, in spite of the infinite gap between man’s spirit and God’s spirit, there must be a positive relationship between them.”
 The focus of this method is that man, through “his own efforts of ‘natural revelation,’” can realize the truth of human existence.

-Secondly, Tillich then goes on to tell us that it is revelation, which transcends reason, which is also needed.
-Thirdly, that revelation is beyond reason, is active in all parts of the system and is “the ultimate source of the contents of the Christian faith.”
+Secondly, Tillich then goes on to tell us that it is a revelation, which transcends reason, which is also needed.
+Thirdly, that revelation is beyond reason, is active in all parts of the system, and is “the ultimate source of the contents of the Christian faith.”
 Through revelation, it is the self-manifestation of God’s divine mystery that expresses itself through Jesus Christ.
-God’s final revelation, through Christ, answers our natural human questions of our existence and finitude.
+God’s final revelation, through Christ, answers the natural human questions of our existence and finitude.
 The message of Jesus Christ goes beyond human reason and understanding.
-It is by our faith in Christ we gain that peace of understanding which can reduce our anxiety we have about our finitude and relationship with God.
+It is by our faith in Christ we gain that peace of understanding which can reduce the anxiety we have about our finitude and relationship with God.

 It is God, who is within and beyond creation, who can answer our existential questions.
 God is the creator who has given us life.
 God has revealed through Jesus Christ the final revelation that can give us the answers we seek.
-Our human finitude creates an anxiety and fear of what is beyond death.
+Our human finitude creates anxiety and fear of what is beyond death.
 We look to the sources of systematic theology to reduce our anxiety and fear.
-The Bible story tells us of God’s relationship with man, woman and creation which endures great suffering and great joy, our human condition.
-Jesus Christ teaches us to first love God and second to love others as we love our selves.
-Through the Christian message we learn about our relationship to God, that God loves us and that we may have eternal life.
-In the message we understand Jesus’ unity and being steadfast with God that went beyond his physical and emotional human needs.
-Through all of Jesus’ sacrifices he was attuned with God’s presence and fullness.
+The Bible story tells us of God’s relationship with man, woman, and creation which endures great suffering and great joy, in our human condition.
+Jesus Christ teaches us to first love God and second to love others as we love ourselves.
+Through the Christian message, we learn about our relationship to God, that God loves us and that we may have eternal life.
+In the message, we understand Jesus’ unity and being steadfast with God that went beyond his physical and emotional human needs.
+Through all of Jesus’ sacrifices, he was attuned to God’s presence and fullness.
 His ultimate concern was God, not his own needs.
 Jesus shows us a life that is full of anxiety and yet he does not show despair, but rather complete love and trust for God and others.
-In our church history we see how the past event of God’s revelation through Jesus Christ has been interpreted and reinterpreted to bring us, through faith, peace and understanding under any given situation in history.
+In our church history, we see how the past event of God’s revelation through Jesus Christ has been interpreted and reinterpreted to bring us, faith, peace, and understanding under any given situation in history.